wa-img

 The Significance and Cost of Halal Certification in Bahrain

 Halal certification goes beyond the religious requirement; it has also become a badge of quality and ethical production.
 In Bahrain, for example, the scope is as diverse as the industries involved to provide assurance to consumers with potential growth in the economy.
+The certification also guarantees inclusivity: it ensures that non-Muslims also enjoy high-quality products that are held to higher standards.
+For instance, consumers looking for cruelty-free and sustainable cosmetics and pharmaceuticals will be attracted to halal-certified items.

 It requires auditing, inspection, and documentation costs.
 The cost would depend on the size of the organization, scope of certification, and fees levied by the certification body.
 But on the other hand, it also opens the market and gains the trust of consumers.
 Therefore, for Bahrain, businesses find the investment worth it as the demand for halal-certified products increases.